 “Introducing exact match keywords with Smart Bidding is one of the best strategies I have seen work, especially when you want to drive relevant traffic and have more control of keyword targeting and what search terms will look like,” says Aerabi.

-Aerabi says you can gather audience data from Smart Bidding by looking at conversion rates and details.
-However, it’s not an ideal approach:
+While you can gather audience data from Smart Bidding by looking at conversion rates and details, it’s not an ideal approach:

-“I don’t believe it’s designed to give data in this way since it optimizes bids based on historical data and not so much on demographic information.”
+“I don’t believe it’s designed to give data in this way since it optimizes bids based on historical data and not so much on demographic information,” says Aerabi.

 Plus, you’ll find yourself spending serious coin.
 The solution?
 Aerabi prefers A/B testing and leveraging Google Ads’ observation mode:

 But here’s the kicker: your audience doesn’t exhibit the same behavior across every marketing platform.
-So, how do you cohere a marketing strategy that accounts for optimized tactics across every platform?
+So, how do you create a marketing strategy that accounts for optimized tactics across every platform?

 Ultimately, you’ll want to tailor your Smart Bidding efforts with the marketing objectives that mean the most to your brand.
 This is where Google’s Smart Bidding strategies play a crucial role.